New approach to old alliance for Saudi King and Obama

 Many Saudis regard such material American support in the Yemen war as part of Obama's efforts to reassure the kingdom and its Gulf allies that the Iran nuclear deal does not mean Washington will allow Tehran to dominate the Middle East.

-Riyadh is convinced that Iran is bent on achieving regional hegemony through proxy militias in Lebanon, Syria, Iraq and Yemen, thereby destabilizing the entire region and undermining the kingdom's own stability.
+Riyadh is convinced that Iran is bent on achieving regional hegemony through proxy militias in Lebanon, Syria, Iraq and Yemen, thereby destabilising the entire region and undermining the kingdom's own stability.

 Washington, while critical of Iran's regional role, does not see it in such dire terms.